-Save money and your sanity in a small dorm room by getting these cheap screen dividers
+Deal with living in a small dorm room by getting these simple screen dividers

-If you want privacy on a budget, these cheap room dividers will do the trick.
-Both don’t cost much, making it a quick and easy privacy solution.
-The one in the image above is said to be a bit transparent but still doing the job of concealing the details of what’s behind it.
+If you want privacy fast, these room dividers will do the trick.
+Both are simple and easy to deal with, quickly creating a privacy solution for a small space.
+The one in the image above is a bit transparent but still does the job of concealing the details of what’s behind it.

 The privacy room divider above has only three panels, instead of the traditional four.
 But again, we are talking about small space.
 So a narrower room divider might be a perfect solution for a small room you don’t want to feel cramped.

 Block outside chatter and focus on your work with these Noise Canceling Headphones

 Privacy in a small space can take on a lot of forms.
 While avoiding being seen is relatively easy to achieve, it’s a whole other story with avoiding unwanted sounds.
 That’s where noise-canceling headphones come in.